1966 Palomares accident: Political consequences

 President Lyndon B. Johnson was first apprised of the situation during his morning briefing on the day of the accident.
 He was told that the 16th Nuclear Disaster Team had been sent to investigate, per the standard procedures for this type of accident.
 News stories on the crash began appearing the following day, and it was on the front page of both the New York Times and Washington Post on 20 January.
 Reporters sent to the accident scene covered angry demonstrations by local residents.
 On 4 February, an underground Communist organization initiated a protest by 600 people in front of the U.S. Embassy in Spain.
 The Duchess of Medina Sidonia, Luisa Isabel Álvarez de Toledo (known as the "Red Duchess" for her socialist activism), eventually received a 13-month prison sentence for leading an illegal protest.

 Four days after the accident, the Spanish government under Franco's dictatorship stated that "the Palomares incident was evidence of the dangers created by NATO's use of the Gibraltar airstrip", announcing that NATO aircraft would no longer be permitted to fly over Spanish territory to or from Gibraltar.
 On 25 January, as a diplomatic concession, the U.S. announced that it would no longer fly over Spain with nuclear weapons, and on 29 January the Spanish government formally banned U.S. flights over its territory that carried such weapons.
 This caused other nations hosting U.S. forces to review their policies, with Philippine Foreign Secretary Narciso Ramos calling for a new treaty to restrict the operation of U.S. military aircraft in Filipino airspace.

 Palomares, and the Thule Air Base B-52 crash involving nuclear weapons two years later in Greenland, made Operation Chrome Dome politically untenable, leading the U.S. Department of Defense to announce that it would be "re-examining the military need" for continuing the program.

 As of 2024, there is no museum or monument dedicated to the accident in the town of Palomares, which is noted only by a short street there named "17 January 1966".

-Cleanup
+Cleanup - Operation Moist Mop

-During cleanup, soil with radioactive contamination levels above 1.2 MBq/m^{2} was placed in 250-litre (66 U.S. gallon) drums and shipped to the Savannah River Plant in South Carolina for burial.
+During the cleanup operation, named Moist Mop, soil with radioactive contamination levels above 1.2 MBq/m^{2} was placed in 250-litre (66 U.S. gallon) drums and shipped to the Savannah River Plant in South Carolina for burial.
 A total of 2.2 ha was decontaminated this way, producing 6,000 barrels.
 17 ha of land with lower levels of contamination were mixed to a depth of 30 cm by harrowing and plowing.
 On rocky slopes with contamination above 120 kBq/m^{2}, the soil was removed with hand tools and shipped to the U.S. in barrels.